AhlemKaabi/simple_shell/README.md

 `open`, `close`, `execve`, `exit`, `fork`, `free`, `getline`, `malloc`, `perror`, `wait`, `write`, `stat`, `isatty`, `signal`

 ## Notes
-* This shell does not handle aliases, comments, variables or history.
+* This shell does not handle aliases, variables or history.
 * This shell handle Ctrl+C: ./hsh do not quit when the user inputs ^C

 ### Bugs